dipexplorer/password-generator-stdlib/README.md

 {
   "error": "At least one character type must be selected."
 }

-📌 ##  Stdlib Password Generator Demo
-This repo shows how you can build a simple, secure password generator using the @stdlib/random library.
-At its core, it uses the @stdlib/random/base/discrete-uniform function to randomly generate passwords based on user-selected options like length, symbols, numbers, and letter casing.

-Here’s what the project covers:

-- Using @stdlib/random to safely create strong, random passwords in JavaScript

-- A practical example of using @stdlib in a real-world backend app

-- A full working example with both frontend and backend components so users can try it out themselves

-🧠 ## How It Works
-- The user chooses the password settings (length, character types, etc).

-- The backend then builds a pool of characters based on those settings.

-- Using @stdlib/random/base/discrete-uniform, the app picks random indices to select characters from that pool.

-- Once the password is built, it's sent back to the frontend or any connected client.

-### 🔬 Why `@stdlib/random/base/discrete-uniform`?

-We chose `@stdlib/random/base/discrete-uniform` over `Math.random()` because:
-- It provides a uniform distribution over integers
-- It offers better control and safety in cryptographic-like scenarios
-- It's part of the reliable and well-tested `@stdlib` library

-This helps showcase how `@stdlib` provides superior alternatives for common operations.
 ```

-📌 ## Stdlib Password Generator Demo
+## 📌 Stdlib Password Generator Demo

-This repo shows how you can build a simple, secure password generator using the @stdlib/random library.
+#### This repo shows how you can build a simple, secure password generator using the @stdlib/random library.
 At its core, it uses the @stdlib/random/base/discrete-uniform function to randomly generate passwords based on user-selected options like length, symbols, numbers, and letter casing.

 Here’s what the project covers: